deirinberg/SportsDataTable/README.md

 ##What is SportsDataTable?

 One of my tasks at my internship this summer was to create and display a catalog of YouTube videos.
 I realized there weren’t many open source projects devoted to explaining how to present dynamic data in a UITableView.
 I decided to create a project that demonstrates many of the UITableView features in a drill-down navigation system.
-The app is designed to be very scalable and responsive to changing information.
+The app is designed to be very scalable and responsive to changing JSON data.

 ###Data:
 One of the main things this project shows is how to respond to dynamic and scalable data.
 When a developer wants to add or update information to their app, it should be quick and easy.
 I decided to present sports information.
 Sports have a long drill-down list starting with leagues such as the NBA or MLB, then conferences, then divisions and finally teams.